Exploration of the Moon: Space Race

-Ranger 1 launched in August 1961, just three months after President Kennedy's speech.
+Ranger 1 launched in August of 1961, just three months after President Kennedy's speech.
 It would be three more years and six failed Ranger missions until Ranger 7 returned close up photos of the Lunar surface before impacting it in July 1964.
-A number of problems with launch vehicles, ground equipment, and spacecraft electronics plagued the Ranger program and early probe missions in general.
-These lessons helped in Mariner 2, the only successful U.S. space probe after Kennedy's famous speech to congress and before his death in November 1963.
+A number of problems with launch vehicles, ground equipment, and spacecraft electronics plagued the Ranger program and early probe missions.
+These lessons helped in Mariner 2, the only successful U.S. space probe after Kennedy's famous speech to Congress and before his death in November 1963.
 U.S. success rates improved greatly from Ranger 7 onward.

 In 1966, the USSR accomplished the first soft landings and took the first pictures from the lunar surface during the Luna 9 and Luna 13 missions.

 The U.S. followed Ranger with the Surveyor program sending seven robotic spacecraft to the surface of the Moon.
-Five of the seven spacecraft successfully soft-landed, investigating if the regolith (dust) was shallow enough for astronauts to stand on the Moon.
+Five of the seven spacecraft soft-landed, investigating whether the regolith (dust) was shallow enough for astronauts to stand on the Moon.

+In September 1968 the Soviet Union's Zond 5 sent tortoises on a circumlunar mission, followed by turtles aboard Zond 6 in November.
 On December 24, 1968, the crew of Apollo 8—Frank Borman, James Lovell and William Anders—became the first human beings to enter lunar orbit and see the far side of the Moon in person.
 Humans first landed on the Moon on July 20, 1969.
-The first human to walk on the lunar surface was Neil Armstrong, commander of the U.S. mission Apollo 11.
+The first humans to walk on the lunar surface were Neil Armstrong, commander of the U.S. mission Apollo 11 and his fellow astronaut Buzz Aldrin.

-The first robot lunar rover to land on the Moon was the Soviet vessel Lunokhod 1 on November 17, 1970, as part of the Lunokhod programme.
-To date, the last human to stand on the Moon was Eugene Cernan, who as part of the Apollo 17 mission, walked on the Moon in December 1972.
+The first robot lunar rover to land on the Moon was the Soviet vessel Lunokhod 1 on 17 November 1970, as part of the Lunokhod programme.
+Since then, the last human to stand on the Moon was Eugene Cernan, who as part of the Apollo 17 mission, walked on the Moon in December 1972.

 Moon rock samples were brought back to Earth by three Luna missions (Luna 16, 20, and 24) and the Apollo missions 11 through 17 (except Apollo 13, which aborted its planned lunar landing).
 Luna 24 in 1976 was the last Lunar mission by either the Soviet Union or the U.S. until Clementine in 1994.
 Focus shifted to probes to other planets, space stations, and the Shuttle program.

-Before the Moon race, the U.S. had pre-projects for scientific and military moonbases: the Lunex Project and Project Horizon.
-Besides crewed landings, the abandoned Soviet crewed lunar programs included the building of a multipurpose moonbase "Zvezda", the first detailed project, complete with developed mockups of expedition vehicles and surface modules.
+Before the "Moon race," the U.S. had preliminary projects for scientific and military moonbases: the Lunex Project and Project Horizon.
+Besides crewed landings, the abandoned Soviet crewed lunar programs included the building of a multipurpose moonbase "Zvezda", the first detailed project, complete with mockups of expedition vehicles and surface modules.

 After 1990

-In 1990, Japan visited the Moon with the Hiten spacecraft, becoming the third country to place an object in orbit around the Moon.
-The spacecraft released the Hagoromo probe into lunar orbit, but the transmitter failed, thereby preventing further scientific use of the spacecraft.
-In September 2007, Japan launched the SELENE spacecraft, with the objectives "to obtain scientific data of the lunar origin and evolution and to develop the technology for the future lunar exploration", according to the JAXA official website.